 Americans have ranked health care as one of the issues most important to them.
-To help the 2020 presidential candidates shape their policies, the nonpartisan Law & Medicine Initiative at the UC Hastings Law Center for Innovation (C4i) issued a presidential advisory memo to the presidential campaigns and has updated it subsequently for the administration of President-elect Biden.
+In early 2020, the nonpartisan Law & Medicine Initiative at the UC Law SF Center for Innovation (C4i) issued a presidential advisory memo to the presidential campaigns and has updated it subsequently for the administration of President-elect Biden.

 The memo outlines evidence identified by C4i that provides important insights for improving health care policy and markets, including: